-A flawed investigation left Jason Lively behind bars for 15 years for a fire he didn’t set.
+A flawed investigation left Jason Lively behind bars for 14 years for a fire he didn’t set.
 He’s not alone.

 A few years after the New Yorker article published, Lively filed a habeas corpus petition asking West Virginia to review the evidence in his case.

-Bell, at this point serving his fifth and final term as prosecutor, made an unusual request: funding to hire an outside expert.
+Bell, at this point serving his fifth and final term as prosecutor, made an unusual request: funding to hire an outside expert after a conviction.
 He hoped Craig Beyler, a Harvard-trained fire expert who reviewed the Willingham case for the commission in Texas, would confirm Bailey’s finding in Whitley’s death and put Bell’s conscience at ease.

 That’s not what happened.